acidanthera/OpenCorePkg/Docs/Flavours.md

 It is recommended to provide this icon.

  - **Tool** - Any tool entry
-   - If provided, is used as fallback for non-OS entries in OC; if not provided falls back again to **HardDrive** (which is required)
+   - If provided, is used as fallback for non-OS entries in OpenCore; if not provided falls back again to **HardDrive** (which is required)

 ### Shell Tools